phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

 </pre>
 <br/>

 The Node Shape `study:AnimalSubjectShape` describes nodes of the class `study:AnimalSubject` .
+FDA Rule numbers are added as comments to facilitate referencing back to the original FDA requirements.

 <pre class='shacl'>
 # Animal Subject Shape